 That is why professionals recommend and insist upon early orthodontic treatment.
 Now, parents, dentists and orthodontists alike look toward treating children that haven’t quite hit their teen years.
 Not ready to come to our office yet?
-We’re now offering free virtual consultations during COVID-19 to help our patients get the same quality treatment in the comfort of their home.
-Schedule your free virtual consultation today!
+We’re now offering virtual consultations during COVID-19 to help our existing patients get the same quality treatment in the comfort of their home.
+Schedule your virtual consultation today!

 Certain orthodontic conditions can be treated as early as 7 or 8 years old.
 Although they may not be able to be totally corrected at that time, early childhood orthodontic treatment will guide the growth and development of your children’s jaws and teeth so they will not require orthodontic treatment later in life.

 In fact, early childhood orthodontic treatment can drastically reduce the amount of treatment your child may require in their lifetime.
 Early treatment and intervention is the key to identifying and correcting most orthodontic problems, including the possible complications that may arise later in life.
 Early intervention is preventive care.
 You need no explanation why preventive care is a better approach.
 Most orthodontic issues are much easier to correct sooner rather than later.
 There are several conditions that can benefit from early childhood orthodontic treatment.

 Children usually lose their baby teeth in the same order the teeth came in.
 If a patient does not lose baby teeth within what is considered the normal time frame and order, there are several issues that can require orthodontic intervention.